Developing Full Body Awareness

 Then when they are standing I have them feel their feet.

 Sometimes context matters.

 If we are going to be doing handstands or arm balances or other inversions, like headstand, I often have them learn to use their shoulders first.
-I'll start with scapular awareness execises.
+I'll start with scapular awareness exercises.

-However, prior to that I'll start with thoracic awareness execises.
+However, prior to that I'll start with thoracic awareness exercises.

 The point is that if we learn to break the body down into bits we can learn or teach any piece we like first.
 And if we are working towards a particular pose or action, then that action can guide how we start becoming more body aware.

 - Some people start with the feet first because it makes sense.

 - But for others it may make sense to start with the spine.